2023 Best Public Health Bachelor's Degree Schools in Virginia

 Full Public Health at South University, Virginia Beach Report

 South University, Richmond did quite well in this year’s ranking of the best places for public health students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the suburb of Glen Allen, South University, Richmond is a private for-profit school with a small student population.
+Located in the suburb of Glen Allen, South University, Richmond is a private for-profit college with a small student population.

 While working on their Bachelor's Degree, public health majors at South University, Richmond accumulate an average of around $48,370 in student debt.